Skip to content

 Body language enhances and amplifies the verbal message being portrayed through hand signals, gestures and postures.
 It helps us to convey emotions and intentions that may not be adequately expressed through words alone.

-For example, a simple smile can convey friendliness or nodding can convey understanding.
+For example, a person shaking their head can convey disapproval, while someone nodding their head can convey understanding.
 This is just two very simple examples.
 Think of body language as an added bonus to any verbal conversation.

-Body language allows us to decode what a person is truly thinking or feeling without solely relying on their speech alone.
+Body language allows us to decode what a person is truly thinking or feeling without solely relying on their tone of voice and speech alone.
 It acts as an additional insight into unspoken emotions which can be crucial in the workplace.

 We can use body language to give our words more impact and communicate more effectively.